CLAUDE.md

 Styling Blog Post Content

 Custom post styles are defined in src/input.css using Tailwind’s @layer base directive.
-The .post class provides consistent typography for:
+The .post class provides consistent typography for paragraphs, headings (h1-h3), lists, links, images, tables, and code blocks.

 Git Hooks

-Husky is configured but the pre-commit hook is currently minimal.
-The hook infrastructure is in place at .husky/pre-commit.
+Husky is configured with a minimal pre-commit hook at .husky/pre-commit.